The House of Hope, Inc. is a treatment facility that provides a safe environment for individuals who desire to rebuild their lives from addictions.

 In January 2012 the House of Hope, Inc opened a new facility in Fairmont for both Men and women.
 This facility serves 26 clients.

-This program has been serving both men and women since May, 2004.
+This program also known as outpatient has been serving both men and women since May, 2004.
 It continues

 to grow month by month.